Friends Open Evening 19th June - everyone welcome

 Clinics, Blood tests and Procedures – University Hospital Southampton

 Greg Chapple (Divisional Director of Operations, University Hospital Southampton) shared information about the 27,000 consultant appointments and range of minor operating procedures carried out by UHS staff at Lymington, in addition to the blood testing service.
 He noted how they are planning to expand the range of services delivered locally in Lymington by specialist UHS teams, working closely with Southern Health and PHL teams.
 Dr Alice Arnold, Anaesthetic Consultant (middle) is setting up a service for those with anaemia and a service to ensure patients can be fit prior to surgery.
-Miss Sophie Pilkerington, Consultant Colorectal Surgeon works in endoscopy, has outpatient and surgical lists at Lymington.
+Miss Sophie Pilkington, Consultant Colorectal Surgeon works in endoscopy, has outpatient and surgical lists at Lymington.
 She is developing pelvic floor services for patients locally.

 DEMONSTRATIONS/TOURS